-When thrifting with a group of friends there is always going to be one item that all of you will reach for immediately when you see it.
-This happened to me and my friend when we saw a very Marthaesque looking glass cake stand for $4.90.
+When thrifting with a group of friends, there is always going to be one item that all of you will reach for immediately when you see it.
+This happened to me and my friend when we saw a cake stand.
 I let my friend buy it knowing that eventually another one would come along.
 It did.

-Tip No. 5: Shop often – Mark it on your calendar.
-I go at least once a week.
-Find out when they put out new items or get deliveries.
+Make thrifting a weekly event.
+Mark it on your calendar.
+I go once a week.
+Find out when the stores near you put out new items.
 This way you get a better chance of finding something sought after.

-Tip No. 6: Look for items that are useful –have good lines and shape.
+When browsing the thrift store aisles, look for items that have good lines and shape.
 It is also important that they are in good condition and can be cleaned up with soap and water.